Lagrangian neural networks for nonholonomic mechanics: Adding constraints

 \subsection{The nonholonomic method}

-In the nonholonomic approach, the system of differential equations describing the dynamics of the system may be also derived from a variational-like principle (known as Lagrange-d'Alembert principle) as follows.
+In the nonholonomic approach, the system of differential equations describing the dynamics of the system may be also derived from a variational-like principle as follows.
 A curve $q(t)$ is a trajectory of the nonholonomic system if and only if the following equations are satisfied (summation over repeated indices is assumed from now on):

 where the functions \(\lambda_a(t)\) are unknowns that must also be determined.
 Similar to the vakonomic method, these new variables are called Lagrange multipliers.
 Nonetheless, we stress that they are not the same multipliers as in vakonomic case and, in fact, both systems of differential equations give rise to different trajectories except in case of holonomic constraints \cite{LEWIS1995793}.